Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Leave your feedback

 At the White House, former Army Sgt.
 Kyle White was awarded the Medal of Honor, the nation’s highest honor for valor.
 President Obama recalled White’s bravery in a 2007 incident in Afghanistan when his platoon came under surprise attack.
 White sprinted through enemy fire to take care of a teammate with a shattered arm, and ensured his safe lift out by helicopter.

-President Obama recently awarded former Army Sergeant Kyle White the Medal of Honor, the nation’s highest honor for valor, for his role in a 2007 battle in Afghanistan.
+At the White House today, former Army Sergeant Kyle White was awarded the Medal of Honor, the nation's highest honor for valor.

-In a ceremony in the White House East Room, the president recounted White’s gallantry after his platoon was ambushed in Afghanistan’s Nuristan province.
+The president recounted White's gallantry after his platoon was ambushed in Afghanistan's Nuristan province in November 2007.

 White also ducked bullets to get to his platoon leader, 1st Lieutenant Matthew Ferrara, and Marine Sergeant Phillip Bocks.
 Both men ultimately died of their wounds.
 And even after the shooting stopped, White kept going.

 Kyle stayed with Specialist Schilling as night fell.
 And Kain was too badly injured to move.
 Kyle was starting to feel the fog of his own concussions set in, but he knew that he was Kain's best chance to get out alive, so Kyle took charge and ordered the Afghan soldiers to form a security perimeter.

 He called in a medevac and made sure Kain and the other injured were safely on board.
 And only then did Kyle finally allow himself to be lifted out.